amgarton47/CS62data-structures/Profiling/project/README.md

    4. writes out the profiling data (`gprof.out`)

-* words.c - implements functions to create a list of random words, choose words from that list, and compute (reasonably well distributed) hash codes for those words.
+* words.c - implements functions to create a list of random words, choose words from that list, and compute (reasonably well-distributed) hash codes for those words.

 * word_list.h - this header file defines the *interface* for a word-list